nsj02/Protovit/README.md

 This implementation is based on the [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet) repository.
 We thank the authors for their valuable work.

+## Contact Info

+If you have any questions regarding the paper and implementation, please don't hesitate to email us: chiyu.ma.gr@dartmouth.edu

 ## License

 This project is licensed under the MIT License.